-The majority of site capacity for all income levels (53.6 percent) is identified in areas scoring at or above the 75th percentile.
+The majority of site capacity for all income levels (54.8 percent) is identified in areas scoring at or above the 75th percentile.
 Development potential in the higher scoring (disadvantaged community) areas is envisioned to improve environmental conditions through incorporation of outdoor spaces, transitional buffers and screening between residential and non-residential uses, and promotion of pedestrian and bicycle facilities, thus promoting environmental sustainability.
 Investment in the least positive-scoring areas in the City Center East, Columbia/East Early, Red Beaut Avenue, Duff and Buttonwillow, Rosewood Estates, North Haney, East Manning Avenue, North Pecan Avenue, and TL Reed neighborhoods through development of vacant sites with capacity at all income levels will facilitate place-based revitalization and will increase the supply of affordable housing in an area susceptible to displacement due to housing costs while also encouraging income integration in new development.
-As well, 50.5 percent of the above moderate-income capacity is identified in the western side of the city where scores are above the 75th percentile, providing above moderate-income housing mobility opportunities in the high resource area of the city, including a mixed lower- and above moderate-income pipeline project (P-1) proposed adjacent to commercial and office development at the entrance of the city on Manning Avenue.
-The distribution of 32.6 percent of the lower-income unit capacity in the western Shimzu, Shoemake and Beech, South Frankwood Valley, West Huntsman and Washington neighborhoods facilitates housing mobility opportunities in higher resource neighborhoods with improved access to commercial, employment and services, and promotes a reduction of concentration of poverty and lower-income households in the R/ECAP and Area of High Segregation and Poverty neighborhoods With the least positive environmental scores.
+As well, 42.4 percent of the above moderate-income capacity is identified in the western side of the city where scores are above the 75th percentile, providing above moderate-income housing mobility opportunities in the high resource area of the city.
+The distribution of 17.3 percent of the lower-income unit capacity in the western Shimzu, Shoemake and Beech, South Frankwood Valley, West Huntsman and Washington neighborhoods facilitates housing mobility opportunities in higher resource neighborhoods with improved access to commercial, employment and services, and promotes a reduction of concentration of poverty and lower-income households in the Area of High Segregation and Poverty neighborhoods with the least positive environmental scores.